 In general, the first author coordinates the review development.
-He or she is one of the independent review authors performing study selection, data extraction, risk of bias assessment and GRADE assessment of all included studies and he or she performs the basic analyses.
+He or she is one of the independent review authors performing study selection, data extraction and isk of bias assessment of all included studies and he or she performs the basic analyses.
 He or she drafts the first version of both the protocol and the manuscript of the completed review.